opil/documentation/docs/final_documentation_structure/SP/Local_SP_Installation_Guide.md

 In this quick guide, everything will be started on the same computer where you installed ROS and this source code.
 For advanced configuration of starting at different computers check [Interfaces for Local SP](./Local_SP_User_Guide2_interfaces.md#localsp).
 The example uses the Stage simulator, but testing it on a real robot assumes only removing the simulator and setting up your robot as explained here <http://wiki.ros.org/navigation/Tutorials/RobotSetup/TF>.

-* First, start the Stage simulator with the loaded example map and one AGV inside the map (red) and one box as the unknown obstacle (green):
+**Step 1:** First, start the Stage simulator with the loaded example map and one AGV inside the map (red) and one box as the unknown obstacle (green) and AMCL localization:

 ```
 terminal 1: roslaunch lam_simulator AndaOmnidriveamcltestZagrebdemo.launch